jordhor/grecaptcha/README.md

 </form>
 ```

-We use a `div` as a component' wrapper for validation purposes as well.
+We use a `div` as a component's wrapper for validation purposes as well.
 The classes `ctr-valid` and `ctr-invalid` are established depending on whether the validation has been passed.
-In order to establish different classes names we can use the options passed in constructor function.
+In order to establish different classes names we can use the options passed in constructor function ([see below for details](#constructor_options "constructor options") ).
 ```css
 .recaptcha {
     margin: 20px 0px 10px;